matatk/agrip/audioquake/manuals/user-manual-part02.md

 The *AudioQuake* launcher is a GUI app that lets you do the following:

 * Playing the game (including the tutorial).

 * Using the *Level Description Language (LDL)* to make and try out your own maps.

 * Installing and playing mods.

 * Customising settings (via editing your config files).

 You need to use a screen reader to access the launcher.
+When you open it, you'll find five tabs:

+* The **Play** tab gives you buttons to start *Quake* or *Open Quartz* in normal or tutorial modes.

+* The **Help** tab gives you access to documents like this one :-).

+* The **Customise** tab lets you edit configuration files and install the registered *Quake* data if you've bought the game.

+* The **Mod** tab can be used to install mods from *QMOD* files, and to play any installed mods.

+* The **Map** tab is where you can access the *Level Description Language (LDL)* tools and tutorial.

 ### The console

-The console is a command-line interface.
+The console is *Quake*'s in-game command-line interface.
 To reach it, press the tilde (<kbd>~</kbd>) key on your keyboard.
 Here you can type in commands to start new games, play the tutorial maps or join in a multiplayer match.
 Instructions on how to do this can be found throughout the rest of this manual.
 All of the in-game events are self-voicing, including text editing within the console.

 **Tip:** Issue the **help** command to get a list of some very useful commands you can use to interact with the game.